 Mason claimed to have no idea to what email Tiffany was referring, pleading ignorance about its content.
 This is odd since all Mason needed to do was look up to the previous message sent by PUSA on Facebook.
-The entire text of the “mystery” is there and Mason surely knows it.
+The entire text of the “mystery” was right there and Mason surely knew it.

-Mason claimed she was ignorant as to who within her group has access to its password protected Facebook page and claimed to have “sent out another email correction.”
+Mason said she was ignorant as to the person working for PUSA had access to its password protected Facebook page and claimed to have “sent out another email correction.”
 (Once again, our contacts on the PUSA email list received nothing.
 Absolutely nothing.)
 Furthermore, the statements regarding efforts to contact LDI are just plain lies.

-LDI asked PUSA for contact information for its board of directors.
-The request was ignored.
-LDI has received no communication from PUSA whatsoever.
-(No voicemail messages.
+Since PCUSA was surely never going to directly communicate with LDI, we sent an email to PUSA.
+Predictably, LDI’s email was ignored.
+It is a fact that LDI has received no communication from PUSA whatsoever.
+No voicemail messages.
 No emails.
 No letters.
 Nothing.
-LDI is open to viewing evidence to be contrary.)
+LDI is open to viewing evidence to be contrary.